rubchume/NotionApiManager/README.md

 There has been a strong intention of using the least amount of third party packages.
 The only one on which I relied is Pandas.
 The rest is implemented using the built-in packages available in Python 3.

-The documentation has been generated automatically with **Sphinx**.
+The documentation has been generated automatically with **Sphinx** and published in ReadTheDocs.

 The CI/CD pipeline (the whole process testing and deploying the new versions of the package) is done by running a **Gitlab CI Pipeline**.